 Why is the programme focusing on Children and Young Adult literature this year?

 The Representing Wales programme has been developed to address structural and historical inequalities and improve representation within the sector.
 The programme is designed in consultation with writers, communities and industry specialists and its focus is determined by independent research.

+Survey of Books for Children and Young People – Final Report. (ed.
+Siwan M. Rosser) was published in 2017.
+The survey and report were commissioned by Books Council of Wales.

 CLPE’s Reflecting Realities reports inform us that only 9% of the children’s books published in the UK over the last four years feature characters of colour.